jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 1. You are still signed in to CLIENT01 as “Lab User” with the password provided to you.

-2. Select **Start**, enter command prompt, find command prompt and right select it and chose **Run as administrator.**
+2. Select **Start**, enter command prompt, find command prompt and right select it and chose **Run as administrator**.

-3. At the “do you want to allow this app to make changes to your device” prompt, select **Yes.**
+3. At the “do you want to allow this app to make changes to your device” prompt, select **Yes**.

 4. The command prompt will appear.